Cabo Rojo is one of the beach towns preferred by locals when they want to enjoy a weekend of sun, sand, and a good time with friends and family.

 As a bonus, one of the hiking trails will take you to Cabo Rojo's famous natural stone bridge, a beautiful rock formation that also makes a great photo.

 This is one of Puerto Rico’s most beautiful and remote beaches, recognized among the best of the Caribbean.
 It is located very close to Los Morrillos Lighthouse, so you can plan a visit to both attractions on the same day.
-La Playuela is a crescent shaped beach, with soft white sand, and blue turquoise water.
-Generally, the waves are gentle, but please be careful if you move to a deeper area given there are no lifeguards on site.
+La Playuela, also known by locals as Playa Sucia, is a crescent-shaped beach, with soft white sand, and blue turquoise water.
+Generally, the waves are gentle, but please be careful if you move to a deeper area given there are no lifeguards on site, nor are there any facilities or concessions.
+A popular locals spot on the weekends and holidays, we recommend visitors stop by during the week or arrive early on the weekends.

 Cabo Rojo National Wildlife Refuge